 - Dura Automotive Inc — co-ordination of a US/pan-European team facilitating a refinancing via the operational restructuring of; transferring factories and simplifying group structures.

 - Landesbanki — advising in relation to a EUR 300m exposure in the complex financial restructuring of Actavis, which had total debts of EUR 6bn, in tandem with restructuring its owner’s debts of EUR 600m.

 - Comet Group — advising management facing a dilemma over structural and financial arrangements required by the parties to a change of ownership; and again several months later following the company’s insolvency and a public enquiry.

 Jeremy has authored many articles, from time to time appearing in the Journal of International Banking Law, Insolvency Intelligence, Insolvency Law & Practice, Global Turnaround, The Deal, Recovery, Financier Worldwide and Global Restructuring Review.
 He has published a booklet Insolvency & Commercial Property (Chancery 1992), has presented many seminars for R3, Euroforum, Butterworths, C5 and for specific clients, and appeared on BBC News 24 on 15 September 2003, to explain the likely effects of the coming into force (on that day) of the Enterprise Act 2002.

 Previous Law Firms

 - King & Wood Mallesons (formerly SJ Berwin)

-- St. Catherines College, Oxford University (BA Jurisprudence)
+- St Catherine’s College, University of Oxford (BA Jurisprudence)

 - Southend High School